Coronavirus – frequently asked questions for students

 Priority is also to be given for campus mode to operations that cannot be carried out remotely or using digital methods, such as components that are carried out in laboratories or in computer labs.

-For students who are not new at the start of the autumn term, on-campus teaching will be interleaved with digital elements or teaching will be conducted completely digitally.
-(5 June 2020 14:00)
+For students who are not new, on-campus teaching will be interleaved with digital elements or teaching will be conducted completely digitally.

 Q: I am a member of a risk group or a member of my household is a member of a risk group, which means that I cannot participate in teaching that requires physical attendance.
 What happens in my case?

-Q: Will it be possible to carry out events planned for the autumn?
+Q: Will it be possible to carry out planned events?

 Q: How long will the restrictions applied for the autumn term (physical distancing and a restriction of group size to 50) be in force?